How Much Does Professional Kitchen Design Cost in 2025?

 Structural Plans

 Structural plans cost more than just replacing countertops, cabinets, and appliances.
-If major structural changes are needed, your designer must work with a local structural engineer or architect to ensure your home stays stabilized while executing the new design.
+If major structural changes are needed, your designer must work with a local structural engineer or architect to ensure your home stays stable while executing the new design.

 In-House vs. Outsourced Pros